perladvent/perldotcom/content/article/_pub_2000_11_repair3x.md

 >
 >         $object = Info_File->new('camel.info');

 Unfortunately, the function in question was named `open_info_file`, not `new`.
 The call should have been

         $object = Info_File->open_info_file('camel.info');

 I got the call right in my test program (of *course* I had a test program!) but then mixed up the name when I wrote the article.
 Thanks to Adam Turoff for spotting this.

-### [Pattern Matching]{#pattern matching}
+### <span id="pattern matching">Pattern Matching</span>

 In the article, I replaced this: